dahlia/fedify/docs/manual/access-control.md

 const federation = null as unknown as Federation<void>;
 /**
  * A hypothetical function that checks if the user blocks the actor.
- * @param handle The handle of the user to check if the actor is blocked.
+ * @param userId The ID of the user to check if the actor is blocked.
  * @param signedKeyOwner The actor who signed the request.
  * @returns `true` if the actor is blocked; otherwise, `false`.
  */
-async function isBlocked(handle: string, signedKeyOwner: Actor): Promise<boolean> {
+async function isBlocked(userId: string, signedKeyOwner: Actor): Promise<boolean> {
   return false;
 }
 // ---cut-before---